ShannaSeigel/slipbox/site_notes/xp_log.md

 ---
 layout: page
-title: ### <ins>What have I been up to?
-What have I learned?</ins>
+title: # experience log
 author: Shanna's lost brain cells

 ---

+### <ins>What have I been up to?
+What have I learned?</ins>

-*Cpt Log of my findings and experiences for my future reference (or horror!).
+*Log of my findings and experiences for my future reference (or horror!).
 I have no recent/relevant experience with website building and am going with the (probably harder) free route instead of a website building platform.*

 <br>